Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Introduction

 \section{Introduction}

 Localizing objects in 3D is of extreme importance in autonomous driving and driver safety applications.
 Traditional and contemporary approaches have mostly relied on range sensors like LiDARs and Radars, or stereo camera pairs to predict the desired 6DoF pose and dimensions of objects of interest.
-Some of these approaches are demonstrably robust under a variety of conditions, and produce high quality 3D detection boxes despite large occlusions, truncations etc. However, the benefits of 3D sensors are almost always accompanied by certain downsides.
+Some of these approaches are demonstrably robust under a variety of conditions, and produce high quality 3D detection boxes despite large occlusions, truncations etc. These approaches benefit from the use of 3D data, either as LiDAR point clouds, range measurements from Radars, depth maps obtained from stereo cameras, or a combination thereof.
+However, the benefits of 3D sensors are almost always accompanied by certain downsides.
 These sensors are typically orders of magnitudes more expensive compared to cheap cameras, and are also bulkier and power-hungry.
 It is therefore desirable to carry out 3D object detection with monocular cameras, if suitable robustness can be achieved.
-A robust 3D detector could also in turn improve the performance of purely camera based 3D trackers\cite{rangesh2018no}.
+A robust 3D detector could also in turn improve the performance of purely camera based tracking~\cite{rangesh2018no}, prediction~\cite{deo2018would, dueholm2016trajectories, deo2018convolutional}, and other driver safety systems~\cite{deo2019control} and tools~\cite{zimmer20193d} in general.
 This however introduces many challenges, most of which stem from the fact that predicting 3D attributes from 2D measurements is an ill-posed problem.

 In this study, we overcome this challenge by only considering those cues (visual or otherwise), that can be reliably predicted using monocular camera images alone, while also being generalizable to data captured by cameras with different settings and parameters.
 With this in mind, we only predict attributes like 2D detection boxes, 2D keypoint locations, coarse local orientations, and dimensions of the object in 3D.
 State-of-the-art approaches for predicting 2D attributes like detection boxes and keypoints are known to generalize quite well to new datasets and scenarios.
 On the other hand, coarse local orientations are closely tied to the appearance of an object, and can be reliably predicted as we will show later.
 Finally, the dimensions of an object in 3D are somewhat tied to the appearance of an object (e.g. cars, vans, trucks etc. look different), but are less prone to large errors because of the low variance in dimensions of an object within a particular object class.